-After Three Failures, Mexican Immigrant Proves U.S. Citizenship
+After Three Failures, Mexican Immigrant Proves Acquisition Of Citizenship By Birth

 Tony, a resident of San Marcos, had just married Angela, who lived in Oceanside.
 Angela, a U.S. citizen, wanted to file family visa papers to immigrate Tony.

 Tony feared he and his wife would be accused of immigration fraud.
 He had already tried three times to legalize his status and failed.

 The government viewed Tony as a Mexican immigrant.
 Tony asserted that he was a U.S. citizen by birth.

 If Angela filed an immigration family petition, Tony wondered, would the government look into his records?
 Would the government think this was an attempt to get permanent resident status by any means possible?
 Would they challenge the validity of the marriage?

 Seeking help, Tony came to our Escondido immigration attorney office in North San Diego County.